 Bulky waste items

 We will not collect bins containing furniture, large electrical appliances or other large waste items.
-Residents can book a bulky waste collection.
+Residents can book a bulky waste collection (currently unavailable).
 Alternatively, you can take them to Jenkins Lane Re-use and Recycling Centre.

 It is important that we properly deal with hazardous (dangerous) waste, such as poisons, some paints and chemicals, so that they do not cause any harm to people or wildlife in Newham.
 The City of London's hazardous waste collection and disposal service will collect these types of waste free of charge.
 Find out more on the City of London website.